exponential-idle-guides/exponential-idle-guides/src/view/guides/2k-5k-guide.md

 Never turn off autobuy of variables and upgrades.
 The F(t) used for graduations can be found in statistics and is cumulative.
 In other words, it does not decrease with purchases and is only speed up with them so it is in your best interest to continue purchasing.

 You can sell your autosupremacy during the 4.6k to 5k push after the final psi upgrade.
-This is because you can use an additional 100k stars for permenant levels for variables.
+This is because you can use an additional 100k stars for permanent levels for variables.
 The next psi 3 upgrade you will see at the bottom is only attainable at ee9160+ so you will not get it for a while.